What are Focal seizures? (previously called Partial seizures)

 What are Generalized Tonic-Clonic of Unknown Onset (previously called Tonic-clonic / Grand Mal) Seizures?

 This is the type of convulsive seizure that most people recognize as epilepsy.
 It used to be called a grand mal seizure, but now is more properly termed tonic-clonic: tonic meaning stiffening and clonic meaning jerking.
 These phases can happen in any order, but most often the tonic phase is first, followed by the clonic phase.
 It is a generalized seizure–meaning most of the nerve cells of the brain are firing at the same time– so consciousness is lost.
 The person remains unconscious throughout the seizure.

 Quickly the clonic phase begins, and the limbs, body and head begin to jerk rhythmically.
 Saliva builds up in the mouth and the tongue may be bitten.
 Control of the bladder or bowels may be lost.
 The person continues convulsing, usually for 1-3 minutes, before the jerking slows and the seizure ends.
 Often a sigh is emitted as normal breathing begins.

-What are Absence (previously called Petit Mal) Seizures?
+What are Generalized Absence (previously called Petit Mal) Seizures?

 The brain produces a characteristic electrical discharge during an absence seizure: the 3-per-second spike-and-wave discharge that shows up on the EEG test, especially when provoked by hyperventilation (or rapid breathing).
 In approximately 75% of children, absence seizures do not continue after age 18.